laravel/docs/upgrade.md

 #### The `random` Method

-Calling `$collection->random(1)` will now return a new Collection instance with one item.
-Previously, this would return a single object directly.
-This method will now only return a single object if no arguments are supplied.
+Calling `$collection->random(1)` will now return a new collection instance with one item.
+Previously, this would return a single object.
+This method will only return a single object if no arguments are supplied.

 ### Container